nytimes/react-tracking/README.md

 ### Tracking Data

-Note that there are no restrictions on the objects that are passed in to the decorator.
+Note that there are no restrictions on the objects that are passed in to the decorator or hook.

 **The format for the tracking data object is a contract between your app and the ultimate consumer of the tracking data.**